Sharanch3/MemGraph/README.md

 - Python 3.10+
 - A running **PostgreSQL** instance
-- API keys for your LLM provider
+- API key for your LLM provider (Anthropic, OpenAI, etc.)

 ### 1. Clone the repository